-City of Kingston Report to Council Report Number 18-387

-To: Mayor and Members of Council

-From: Lanie Hurdle, Commissioner, Community Services

-Resource Staff: Same

-Date of Meeting: November 20, 2018

-Subject: Kingston Penitentiary Tours 2019

-Executive Summary:

-In October 2017, Council endorsed the renewal of agreements between Correctional Service Canada, St. Lawrence Parks Commission and the City of Kingston to enable the provision of public tours at the Kingston Penitentiary for a third year in a row.

-The first year of operations was very successful with about 60,000 visitors and a net profit of approximately \$640,000 which was allocated to the United Way of Kingston, Frontenac, Lennox & Addington (United Way of KFL&A) and destination marketing.
+City of Kingston Report to Council Report Number 19-234 To: Mayor and Members of Council From: Lanie Hurdle, Interim Chief Administrative Officer Resource Staff: Same Date of Meeting: September 3, 2019 Subject: Kingston Penitentiary Tours 2020 Executive Summary: In November 2018, Council endorsed the renewal of agreements between Correctional Service Canada (CSC), St. Lawrence Parks Commission (SLPC) and the City of Kingston to enable the provision of public tours at the Kingston Penitentiary for a fourth year in a row.
+The first year of operations, in 2016, was very successful with about 60,000 visitors and a net profit of approximately \$640,000 which was allocated to the United Way of Kingston, Frontenac, Lennox & Addington (United Way of KFL&A) and destination marketing.
 The 2017 public tours at the Kingston Penitentiary were even more successful attracting about 105,000 visitors and generating a net profit of approximately \$2.4M which was allocated 50/50 between the United Way of KFL&A and destination marketing.
-The 2018 season recently wrapped up and projected numbers are about 68,000 visitors with a net profit of approximately \$1.3M to be again allocated 50/50 between the United Way of KFL&A and destination marketing.

-St. Lawrence Parks Commission and City staff recognize that 2017 was an outstanding year for the Kingston Penitentiary tours as it benefited from increased tourism within Canada with sesquicentennial programs and still some pent up demand to access the property.
-It will be important to increase marketing efforts and introduce additional uses on the property in order to continue to maintain a high level of interest from tourists.
-The proposed Kingston Penitentiary tours partnership for 2019 proposes a couple of changes to the use of the site, including more access for filming, which is anticipated to see the number of visitors increase to about 78,800 and net profits at \$1.4M.
-Continuing to support the Kingston Penitentiary tours and additional uses on the property is critical for the tourism sector.
+The 2018 season attracted 67,500 visitors with a net profit of \$1.47M which was allocated 50/50 between the United Way of KFL&A and destination marketing.
+It is anticipated that the 2019 Kingston Pen Tours will attract more visitors and generate higher revenues than numbers in 2018.
+SLPC and City staff recognize that 2017 was an outstanding year for the Kingston Penitentiary tours as it benefited from increased tourism within Canada with sesquicentennial programs and still some pent up demand to access the property.
+It will be important to continue to increase marketing efforts.
+The 2020 Kingston Pen Tours agreement between the City and CSC would continue to include filming as a permitted use on the property.
+Continuing to support the Kingston Penitentiary Tours and additional uses on the property is critical for the tourism sector.
 Both Tourism Kingston and the Kingston Accommodation Partners have identified Kingston Penitentiary as a key tourism asset.

-Page 2 of 7

 In July 2017, Council approved a vision concept plan for the future development of the Portsmouth Olympic Harbour and Kingston Penitentiary properties.
-Although the vision has been endorsed, it has been acknowledged that the implementation process, including any change in ownership, will be a long term endeavour.
-In the interim, Correctional Service Canada has agreed to continue public tours on the Kingston Penitentiary property based on similar terms as the existing agreement.
-It is beneficial to establish the 2019 agreement as soon as possible so that marketing can be initiated for the 2019 tours.
-It is important to note that City staff are also discussing the possibility of implementing a multi-year agreement with Correctional Service Canada for the use of the Kingston Penitentiary property for tourism purposes as the implementation of the vision concept plan will be a long term initiative.
+Although the vision has Page 2 of 7 been endorsed, it has been acknowledged that the implementation process, including any change in ownership, will be a long term endeavour.
+In the interim, CSC has agreed to continue public tours and filming.
+It is beneficial to establish the 2020 agreement as soon as possible so that marketing can be initiated for the 2020 tours.
+It is important to note that City staff are still discussing the possibility of implementing a multi-year agreement with CSC for the use of the Kingston Penitentiary property for tourism purposes as the implementation of the vision concept plan will be a long term initiative.
 Recommendation: